Kyle-Zhang6/CG--RayTracer-and-PBD/README.md

-And here is a photo of mine, if you would like to know me haha.
+And there is a photo of mine in '.\xfolder', if you would like to know me haha.